-Verdict: Pacing it through rocky and off-trail terrain, hands down, the Nike Wildhorse 7 just rocks!
-It made each of our steps confident and its protection just took everything to a whole new level.
-For a trail shoe, this is what we consider comfortable.
+Pacing it through rocky and off-trail terrain, hands down, the Nike Wildhorse 7 just rocks!
+It makes the steps confident and its protection just took everything to a whole new level.
+For a trail shoe, this is what is considered comfortable.
 It's not pillowy soft but has enough give to keep the foot cushioned and strain-free.
 All of this, however, comes at the price of heft.

 Trail race shoe (look up Terra Kiger models, all the way).

-Nike Wildhorse 7 has a crazy good grip!
+Nike Wildhorse 7 has a good grip in dry conditions

 Grip first, protection next

-The tongue is perfectly padded, there’s a glossy overlay that seems to offer extra protection (from the lace bite or for the durability of the upper?),
+The tongue is perfectly padded, there’s a glossy overlay that seems to offer extra protection,

 Laces have a perfect length and don’t untie during running,